Alligator Alcatraz: Environmental challenge and injunction

 Judge Williams later granted a preliminary injunction on August 21 that prohibits the government from transferring any additional detainees to the site or performing any more construction work.
 She also ordered the Trump administration to remove temporary fencing, industrial lighting, generators, sewage and waste receptacles from the site within 60 days.
 Uthmeier stated that they plan to keep the ICE facility running, despite the court order.

-The U.S. Court of Appeals for the 11th Circuit, in a 2-1 decision early September, first stayed the injunction pending appeal, stating that because the federal government may only reimburse the costs means federal law does not apply.
-The State's request for federal reimbursement was submitted on August 7, 2025.
+The U.S. Court of Appeals for the 11th Circuit, in a 2–1 decision early September, first stayed the injunction pending appeal, stating that because the federal government had yet to reimburse Florida's costs, federal law (the NEPA, which requires an environmental impact study) did not apply.
+The State's request for federal reimbursement had been submitted on August 7, 2025, which it did not inform the courts of.
 The Appellate Court granted a second stay, citing the government shutdown.
+On August 14, Friends of the Everglades filed suit to access Florida's undisclosed records of government financing for the camp under the Government in the Sunshine Act.
+In April 2026, the US Court of Appeals for the Eleventh Circuit ruled that the federal government could skip environmental review as the facility, considering it to be not "federally controlled", making it the first circuit court to rule on amendments Congress added to the National Environmental Policy Act in 2023.

+In March 2026, a state-commissioned environmental assessment report raised concerns about emissions of air pollutants exceeding regulatory thresholds of the Clean Air Act, including carbon monoxide and particulate matter from vehicle use and continuously running generators.
+On May 26, 2026, the Center for Biological Diversity filed a lawsuit for what it terms as "substantial, unpermitted pollution from diesel generators and other air-polluting equipment", that could lead to civil penalties for Florida of up to $124,426 per day of violation.
+The air pollutants harm human health and the environment, including benzene, formaldehyde, nitrogen oxides and particulate matter.